 BelarusOfficial Name: Republic of Belarus

-Must be valid for at least 6 months after tentative departure.
+Must be valid for at least 3 months beyond scheduled departure date

 BLANK PASSPORT PAGES: